IntelLabs/scenario_execution/simulation/gazebo/tb4_sim_scenario/README.md

 # Turtlebot4 Simulation Scenario Execution

-Package includes launch files to start the Gazebo Simulator, spawn the Turtlebot 4 and execute a scenario.
+The `tb_sim_scenario` package provides launch files and parameter files to start the Gazebo Simulator, spawn the Turtlebot 4 and execute a scenario.

 ## Launch and arguments